 Whoever believes this obviously has never had a conversation with a wedding planner.
-This business is all about relationships and the number one priority for us is making a bride and groom happy and keeping their friends and family happy as well.
+This business is all about relationships and the number one priority for us is making our couples happy and keeping their friends and family happy as well.
 It would be impossible for us to stay in business if we didn’t genuinely care about making our clients happy.

-2) Wedding planners are expensive and only work with brides and grooms with large budgets.
+2) Wedding planners are expensive and only work with couples who have large wedding budgets.

-Yes, there are wedding planners who work exclusively with the rich and famous, but the majority of wedding planners will work with a variety of budgets and offer various packages and services for engaged couples to choose from.
-Not all couples want or need someone to help with the entire planning process, so they hire a wedding coordinator for wedding month-of services only.
+Yes, there are wedding planners who work exclusively with the rich and famous, but the majority of wedding planners will work with a variety of wedding budgets and offer various wedding planning packages and services for engaged couples to choose from.
+Not all couples want or need someone to help with the entire planning process, so they hire a wedding coordinator for wedding day management services only.
 Maybe they only need recommendations on vendors in their area which many wedding planners will provide for a small fee as well.
-If a bride and groom have heard good things about a wedding planner, they will want to ask what are all the types of services offered and what types of budgets the wedding planner works with.
+If a couple has heard good things about a wedding planner, they will want to ask what are all the types of services offered and what types of budgets the wedding planner works with.

 3) If I hire a planner, they are going to take over my wedding and make it all about them.

 As professional wedding planners, our intention is to bring all of the wedding plans into a reality.
-We want the bride and groom to enjoy the planning process, the wedding day, and all of the events leading up to it.
+We want our clients to enjoy the planning process, the wedding day, and all of the events leading up to it.
 A wedding planner listens to her clients, gets to know their style and personality, then pulls all of the details together to make the event reflect the couple.
 We are there to fix any problems that may arise without the guests, couple, or wedding party ever knowing something happened.

 4) Between Pinterest ideas, my DIY skills, and family and friends to help me, I don’t need to hire anyone.

-Pinterest, the Internet, and help from family and friends is wonderful; however, a wedding planner is able to focus solely on the wedding planning and not have to juggle DIY projects on top of all of the other stresses of being a bride or groom.
-A bride and groom need someone who is going to be okay missing a toast on the wedding day to make sure the food is being served on time or doesn’t mind keeping track of hundreds of miscellaneous details.
+Pinterest, the Internet, and help from family and friends is wonderful; however, a wedding planner is able to focus solely on the wedding planning and not have to juggle DIY projects on top of all of the other stresses of being newly engaged.
+The wedding couple needs someone who is going to be okay missing a toast on the wedding day to make sure the food is being served on time and doesn’t mind keeping track of hundreds of miscellaneous details.

-Friends and family are going to offer assistance and there is no harm is taking it, but having a professional wedding planner allows for someone to step in if there are too many opinions, of if things aren’t getting done on time or in the way the bride and groom wanted.
-Some planners also offer help with DIY projects which can take a load of stress off the bride and groom.
+Friends and family are going to offer assistance and there is no harm in taking it, but having a professional wedding planner allows for someone to step in if there are too many opinions, or if things aren’t getting done on time or in the way the couple wants.
+Some planners also offer help with DIY projects which can take a load of stress off the couple and their family.